-You should contact your midwife or local maternity unit immediately.
+You should contact local maternity unit immediately.
 Do not wait until the next day or next appointment.

-You should contact your midwife or local maternity unit immediately.
+You should contact your local maternity unit immediately.
 Do not wait until the next day or next appointment.

 An ultrasound scan may be arranged if:

-- your womb is smaller or larger than expected
+- your bump is smaller or larger than expected

-- the heart rate is normal but you still feel that your baby's movements are slower or less
+- your baby’s heart rate is normal but you still feel that their movements are slower or less than usual

 - you have had reduced fetal movements already in your pregnancy.